AFRICAN COMMUNITY FUND

 13.6.
 Chief Executive Officer:

-- The Chair shall appoint a Chief Executive Officer (CEO) responsible for the day-to-day operational authority of the Fund.
+- The Chair may appoint a Chief Executive Officer (CEO) responsible for the day-to-day operational authority of the Fund.

 - The appointment of the CEO shall be subject to ratification by the Executive Committee.